 The project received the backing of the Board with a 6-2 vote.
 The decision is subject to approval by the Mayor of London.

-Commenting afterwards, Professor Neil Garrod commented ”We are very pleased to have won the support of the local authority and we will continue to work closely with all our neighbours in Greenwich as the project takes shape.”
+Commenting afterwards, Professor Neil Garrod said: "We are very pleased to have won the support of the local authority and we will continue to work closely with all our neighbours in Greenwich as the project takes shape."

 The University of Greenwich has submitted its planning application for a new £76million development in Stockwell Street.